-What frameworks/methods did you rely on for development?
+Which partner did you rely on with which technology for the development?

 The use of AI solutions must also be accompanied by a change in competences.
 How have you dealt with this challenge in respect of your employees?

-In what timeframe did they implement the AI solution in your company/your client‘s company?
+In what timeframe did they implement the AI solution in your company?